ChemaSalazar/ChemaSalazar/README.md

 ### Hi there 👋

-I am Chema Salazar, a Full Stack Developer who is interested in accessibility and UX/UI.
+I am Chema Salazar, a Software Developer!
 I believe that everyone should have a great experience with whatever tool they are using.
-I'm also interested in Augmented Reality and Automation.
+I'm also interested in Augmented Reality, Machine Learning, and Artifical Intelligence.
 I want to be able to help create value and teach others from my journey and experience as an engineer.

-### ⚡ GitLab
+### ⚡ GitLab (Mostly for work & private repos)
 https://gitlab.com/users/SalazarChema

 ### 🔭 Expertise